lsousadev/tech-blog/_posts/2022-07-17-azure-app-services-architecture.md

       3. overwrites `.config` files if there are changes and orchestrates the changes to ensure new config is applied.
           - Overwriting the `.config` files causes AppDomain recycles for ASP.NET apps, and can cause child-process recycles for other stacks.
           - Config changes such as an update to app-settings usually require worker process recycle.
-      4. gets informed about internal system changes such as movement of storage volumes through long-polling calls to DataRole as well.
+      4. gets informed about internal system changes such as movement of storage volumes through long-polling calls to DataRole as well, on top of pinging storage itself every 5 seconds for health.
           - Change to the site's root path requires worker process recycle.
   - **Worker Process**: sandboxed site-specific worker process that dequeues requests in its corresponding queue, then processes it through a module pipeline, much like in IIS (out of scope for this post).
     - Its initialization process is similar to IIS as well, requiring DWAS to guide it through start-up, and then signal when it is ready to start processing requests.
-    - The process is under a "job object", which imposes restrictions on the amount of memory and CPU the `w3wp.exe` can utilize.
+    - The process is under a "job object", which imposes restrictions on the amount of memory and CPU that specific `w3wp.exe` can utilize.
     - Again, like IIS, the worker process expects to retrieve config files from the DWAS local directory at `C:\DWASFiles\Sites\foo\config\`.
+    - The worker process stays alive for 30 minutes before ending itself if there are no requests.

 ## IIS Overview